jkeefe/cuny-prototyping-lab/SYLLABUS.md

 Feedback on each assignment will be provided every week via Slack.

+## Presentations

+The last week of class will include presentations and a discussion about your prototyping path.
+Your greatest success will be secured if you _document the process_ _show your work_ and _explain your thinking_.
+This is not about having a finished product, it's about having a working prototype and an explanation of how you got there.

+Specifically, you'll want to show:

+* Your intended audience and initial goal
+* Your key prototyping stages
+* The key feedback you got
+* What worked, what didn't work, and changes you made
+* A demo of your prototype
+* Your next steps

 ## Grading

 There are 100 points possible in this class.